Skip to main content

 • Your Annual Leave will be paid out.
 If you are staying in the federal government and you are not taking a break in employment, then it will be automatically transferred to your next agency (but it often takes a few pay periods).
 We recommend printing a copy of your last Leave and Earnings statement before the end of your final day.

 • Your Sick Leave will not be paid out; however, you will not lose it.
 If your next role is still within the federal government and you are not taking a break in service, it will be automatically transferred to your next agency (but it often takes a few pay periods).
 If you leave the federal government and later decide to rejoin, your Sick Leave will be reinstated.
-If you are eligible for the FERS retirement pension, unused Sick Leave will be added to your , external,monetary calculation upon retirement.
+If you are eligible for the FERS retirement pension, unused Sick Leave may be added to your , external,monetary calculation upon retirement.

 • You may be entitled to , external,unemployment insurance if you lose your job, as long as it's not due to misconduct.
 The amount is small.